Open Evnt

 Open Evnt aims to fix this issue by providing a modern, extensible, and easy-to-use JSON-based data format for events.

-Open Evnt is designed to be a common format for calendar applications, event management systems, event listing sites and others to use for representing events.
+Open Evnt is designed to be a common data format for calendar applications, event management systems, event listing sites and others to use for representing events.
 This allows for better interoperability between different applications and services.

 Internationalization